makauj/auxilia.github.io/_posts/2020-09-14-reading-with-books.md

 image: /assets/foto/articolo/books/libri.jpeg
 ---

 Sometimes you read a book so special that you want to carry it around with you for months after you've finished just to stay near it.
-The Books app allows you to do exactly this, while making the reading experience as fun as possible.&nbsp;
+The Books app allows you to do exactly this, while making the reading experience as fun as possible.

 The Books app is the default ebook and pdf reading app on iPhones and iPads.
-It enables you to add your own books and pdfs, buy and download them from the inbuilt store as well as arrange them into collections for easier management.&nbsp;
+It enables you to add your own books and pdfs, buy and download them from the inbuilt store as well as arrange them into collections for easier management.

-## Reading Now
+# Reading Now

 The app opens in the Reading Now section, which displays the current and recent books you’ve been reading, as well as an Explore and All-Time Bestsellers section for getting additional books.
 You can also add books to your Want to Read list and they’ll appear under the Current reading books.